 Teaching and Research Interests

-Welcome Statement: I began as a student of Romanticism and the lyric, but a number of factors, including acute hay-fever, pushed me quickly into modernism.
+Welcome Statement: I began as a student of Romanticism and the lyric, but a number of factors, including acute hay fever, pushed me quickly into modernism.
 The focus of my doctoral work was early 20th-century British and American literature and time philosophy.
 I am also interested in race and atavism, models of history and identity in cultural and ethnic studies, and time-travel narratives.
-I have a real weakness for popular culture, especially bad Hollywood films, love songs, and reality television.
+I have a real weakness for popular culture, especially bad Hollywood films and love songs.

-“Technology and Time: Clocks, Time Machines, and Speculation,” forthcoming in Time and Literature: Cambridge Critical Concepts, edited by Thomas Allen, Cambridge University Press, 2018, pp. 166-79.
+- “Technology and Time: Clocks, Time Machines, and Speculation.”
+In Time and Literature: Cambridge Critical Concepts, edited by Thomas Allen, Cambridge University Press, 2018, pp. 166-79.

-“Modernist Heterochrony, Evolutionary Biology, and the Chimera of Time.”
-This Year’s Work in the Oddball Archive.
-Ed.
-Jonathan P. Eburne and Judith Roof.
-Bloomington: Indiana University Press, 2015.
-247-77.
+- “Modernist Heterochrony, Evolutionary Biology, and the Chimera of Time.”
+The Year’s Work in the Oddball Archive, edited by Jonathan P. Eburne and Judith Roof, Indiana University Press, 2015, pp. 247-77.

 B.A., Georgetown University

 M.Phil., Oxford University